Walton and Frinton Lifeboat Station: 1884–1914: early years

-The RNLI station opened in 1884, with a 37-foot self-righting lifeboat called Honourable Artillery Company (ON 31) built by Forrest and Son of Limehouse.
+The RNLI station opened in 1884, with a 37-foot self-righting lifeboat called Honourable Artillery Company (ON 31) built by Forrestt and Son of Limehouse.
 The lifeboat was paid by and named for the drama club of the Honourable Artillery Company, which had been stationed at Walton in 1860.
 The lifeboat was stationed in a purpose-built lifeboat house on northern end of the Walton seafront.
 This boathouse is now the home of the Walton Maritime Museum.

 In 1894, disagreements between the RNLI crew and station committee led to some crew members resigning to set up a private lifeboat station in the town.
 For the next twenty years, Walton was covered by two lifeboats whose crews were in tense rivalry.

 In 1900 the Honourable Artillery Company was retired after 16 years of service.
 Her replacement was a Norfolk and Suffolk-class lifeboat called James Stevens No.14 (ON 432).

 1914–1928: World War I and replacement lifeboats

-During World War I (1914 – 1918) the Walton lifeboat assisted both Allied and neutral vessels off the Essex coast.
+During World War I (1914 – 1918), the Walton lifeboat assisted both Allied and neutral vessels off the Essex coast.
 On 29 December 1917, the James Stevens was called out in a gale to assist the 780-ton SS Peregrine of London, which was stranded just off Clacton-on-Sea.
 After a lengthy search, the lifeboat located the Peregrine and rescued all 59 passengers and the chief steward.
 After dropping the passengers off, the lifeboat returned to the ship, which had broken in half, and saved the remaining 32 crew members.
 The rescue was not completed until 9 am on December 30.
 The James Stevens No.14 was badly damaged during the rescue, and her first and second coxswains were awarded RNLI Medals in Silver and Bronze, respectively.

 James Stevens No.14 was at Walton for a total of 28 years.
 In 1928 she was replaced by a new Ramsgate-class lifeboat motor lifeboat named E.M.E.D.
 (ON 705).